Darcniac/Darcniac/README.md

 ## Hi there 👋
-*SOY GRENYAS ELDERGAS NO TENOG NI IDEA DE QUE HACER*
+*SOY GRENYAS ELDERGAS NO TENGO NI IDEA DE QUE HACER*
 <!--
 **Darcniac/Darcniac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.